Delivery is a defining factor of a consumer’s post-purchase experience. So picking the right shipping and mailing service for your store is essential.

 DHL has established its reputation as the global market leader in the logistics industry.
-It was founded in the United States in 1969 and has expanded its services worldwide since then.
+It was founded in the US in 1969 and has expanded its services worldwide since then.
 In 1972, DHL Express opened its first Australian office in Sydney.

 DHL offers domestic and international shipping as well as other eCommerce logistics and fulfillment services.
 It is also relatively cheaper than other couriers, making it a good option, especially for small to medium enterprises.
 DHL shipping cost varies depending on the origin and destination, weight and size of the package, and the customer’s preferred delivery time frame.
 Customers can use this DHL shipping calculator to compute costs.

-Federal Express Corporation (FedEx) is a cargo airline established in Tennessee, United States.
+Federal Express Corporation (FedEx) was originally established in Tennessee, US.
 FedEx takes pride as the largest airline in the world in terms of flyable freight tons.
 FedEx also ranked 9th in the world in fleet size with371 mainline aircraft.

 Last May 2016, FedEx acquired TNT Express – an international courier delivery service company founded in Australia.
 The acquisition merged the two biggest air express networks making it one of the best solutions for businesses that are struggling with international shipping.